ttsiodras/HexSpeak/README.md

 to lookup any standard library - I already know Python's).
 To be honest, I have [a soft spot for all Lisps](https://www.thanassis.space/score4.html#lisp) so it was interesting to fiddle with them again.
-And even though this benchmark reminded me that *there's no free lunch* (i.e. Clojure is slower than Java, HyLang is slower than PyPy (and even more so for ShedSkin), still, I enjoyed playing with Lisp syntax again.
+And even though this benchmark reminded me that *there's no free lunch* (i.e. Clojure is slower than Java), I enjoyed playing with Lisp syntax again.
 Didn't do any macros this time :-)

 Clojure in particular nudges towards an immutable way of working with the data, which shields your code from tons of bugs (e.g. contrast